 Pending City Council endorsement of the Safe Systems approach and strategies, we understand that staff will finalize the Vision Zero Action Plan and commence work on "One City" collaborations between city departments to advance coordinated actions in engineering, education, encouragement, evaluation, equity, and enforcement.
-Concurrent with staff finalizing the Vision Zero Action Plan, the Transportation Commission requests the opportunity to recommend policies to integrate the Safe Systems approach and strategies into the Comprehensive Plan.
+Concurrent with staff finalizing the Vision Zero Action Plan, the Transportation Commission requests the opportunity to work with staff in developing recommended policies to integrate the Safe Systems approach and strategies into the Comprehensive Plan.